Is two-step verification required?

 What should I do if I am locked out of my account?

 Contact the IT Service Center at (401) 863-4357.
-They will verify your identity and can disable it temporarily.
+They will verify your identity and can disable Two-Step temporarily so you can get in and update your settings.

 How can I add additional devices or phone numbers after setting up Two-Step?